Antonio Bastardo: New York Mets

-On January 22, 2016, Bastardo signed a 2-year, $12 million contract with the New York Mets.
+On January 22, 2016, Bastardo signed a two-year, $12 million contract with the New York Mets.
 In 41 games with the Mets, Bastardo recorded an ERA of 4.74.
-He shared the major league lead in balks, with four.

-Return to Pittsburgh
+Pittsburgh Pirates (second stint)

-On August 1, 2016, the Mets traded Bastardo back to the Pirates for Jon Niese.
-He made his Pirates return debut on August 2.
-Bastardo spent 2 months on the disabled list in 2017 with a quad strain.
+On August 1, 2016, the Mets traded Bastardo back to the Pittsburgh Pirates for Jon Niese.
+Bastardo made his Pirates return debut the next day.
+In 28 appearances out of the bullpen, Bastardo posted a 3–0 record and 4.13 ERA with 28 strikeouts over 25 innings of work.
+With Pittsburgh and New York in 2016, he shared the major league lead in balks, with four.

+Bastardo spent two months on the disabled list in 2017 with a quad strain.
 He was ineffective in his 9 appearances for the Pirates, sporting an ERA of 15.00.
-He was designated for assignment on July 8, 2017, and released on July 13.
+Bastardo was designated for assignment on July 8.
+He was released by the Pirates organization on July 13.

 Arizona Diamondbacks

-On January 23, 2018, the Arizona Diamondbacks signed Bastardo to a minor league deal.
-He was released on March 20.
+On January 23, 2018, the Arizona Diamondbacks signed Bastardo to a minor league contract.
+He was released prior to the start of the season on March 20.

-On July 21, 2018, Bastardo was suspended 140 games for testing positive for the performance-enhancing drug stanozolol.
+On July 20, 2018, Bastardo was suspended 140 games for testing positive for the performance-enhancing drug stanozolol.